api7/lua-resty-ipmatcher/README.md

 `syntax: res = ipmatcher.parse_ipv6(ip)`

-Tries to parse an IPv6 address to host byte order.
+Tries to parse an IPv6 address to a table with four host byte order FFI uint32_t type integer.
 The given IPv6 address can be wrapped by square brackets like `[::1]`.

 Returns a `false` if the ip is not a valid IPv6 address.